mayaanne/foundations/week-1/git-branch-primer.md

 ## Reflect
 Open your text reflections file and answer the following.
-Don't forget to stage and commit.

 1. What is Master?
 2. Why create a Branch?